jenkinsci/docker/README.md

 ### Installing plugins

 For your convenience, you also can use a plain text file to define plugins to be installed (using core-support plugin format).
-All plugins need to be listed in the form `pluginID:version` as there is no transitive dependency resolution.
+All plugins need to be listed in the form `pluginID:version`.
+There ist now transitive dependency resolution, so keep the list small as the dockerfile resolves and installs dependent plugins for you.
 ```
 credentials:1.18
 maven-plugin:2.7.1